 Main Street Station -- When you walk into the Magic Kingdom, you walk through a tunnel -- in the center there are stairs that lead you up to the railway platform.

 Station -- The Frontierland Station is located near Splash Mountain.

-Toontown Station -- The Toontown Fair Station of the Walt Disney World Railroad is located adjacent to Toon Park.
+Fantasyland Station -- The Fantasyland Station of the Walt Disney World Railroad is located in the Storybook Circus section of the park.